MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/configure-enterprise.md

 ### Upgrade a compute node

 1. Terminate all services and tasks associated with your web and compute nodes.
-   1. Stop each web node and each compute node in the administration utility [as described here](admin-utility.md#startstop).
+   1. Stop each compute node using the administration utility [as described here](admin-utility.md#startstop).

    1. Stop the Rserve service.
       + On Windows, stop RServe in the Services dialog.